robusta-dev/robusta/docs/user-guide/robusta-cli.rst

             ./robusta version

-        * Inorder to get the latest version of the docker image run:
+        * In order to upgrade the cli run:

         .. code-block:: bash
             :name: docker-cli-upgrade